Probing the Chaos to Integrability Transition in Double-Scaled SYK: The integrable-chaotic model and its phase transition

-There are three different saddle point solutions to the equations of motion \eqref{eq:Liouville} depending on $\kappa$, corresponding to the quasi-integrable, chaotic and a subleading saddle point.
+Plugging back the solutions $g_{n/z}$ in the action \eqref{eq:effective_action_nz} gives the on-shell action There are three different saddle point solutions to the equations of motion \eqref{eq:Liouville} depending on $\kappa$, corresponding to the quasi-integrable, chaotic and a subleading saddle point.
 These three solutions lead to a thermodynamic phase transition in terms of the free-energy in the saddle point approximation \cite{Berkooz:2024ofm}.

-We can numerically solve the equation, obtain the solution, and evaluate the on-shell action for various parameters $\beta$ and $\kappa$.
-We represent the phase transition in Fig.\,\ref{fig:action}.
+We numerically solve the equation and evaluate the on-shell action for various parameters $\beta$ and $\kappa$.
+As shown in Fig.\,\ref{fig:action}, the kink of the free energy given by the on-shell action indicates the phase transition.

-Next, we consider perturbative solutions about these saddle point solutions, which were previously found in \cite{Berkooz:2024ofm}.
+Next, we discuss perturbative solutions about these saddle point solutions, which were previously found in \cite{Berkooz:2024ofm}.

 \paragraph{Chaotic saddle} For $\kappa\ll1$, we have as the leading order in $\kappa$ solution to \eqref{eq:Liouville} and \eqref{eq:Eulcidean IC}:

 where we have defined

 Thus, at the leading order, we have $g_z = 0$, and $\ell$ is simply the single chord solution with (dimensionless) temperature $\beta \mathcal{J}$.